-Best Time to Visit Banff, Canada: When to Go & Weather Guide
+Best Time to Visit Banff, Canada: Weather by Season and Month

 Like most travel destinations in Canada, Banff experiences a true four-season climate.
-Temperatures range greatly throughout the year, bottoming out during the chilly winter months and hitting their highs in the height of the summer high tourism season.
+The mountain town falls between subarctic climate zone and humid continental climate.
+Temperatures in Banff range greatly throughout the year, bottoming out during the chilly winter months and hitting their highs in the height of the summer high tourism season.

 Banff Upper Hot Springs

-In spit of Canada’s reputation for dreadfully cold winters, Banff is a year-round travel destination.
-The summer months are a fantastic time to go hiking in Banff National Park, home to some of the best hiking trails in Canada.
+In spite of Canada’s reputation for dreadfully cold winters, Banff is a year-round travel destination.
+The summer months are a fantastic time to go hiking in Banff National Park, home to some of the finest hiking trails in Canada.
 Likewise, travellers visiting in winter will get to take on some of Canada’s best ski slopes.

-The shoulder seasons of spring and autumn can, however, can be a bit of a mixed bag in terms of weather.
-Spring sweeps between pleasantly warm days to chilly.
-Visiting in fall is much of the same with the added bonus of the stunning autumn colours and some of Banff’s most interesting festivals.
-The bonus of both of these times of year, however, is the lower concentrations of tourists.
-(And lower prices!)
+The shoulder seasons of spring and autumn can, however, be a bit of a mixed bag in terms of weather.
+Spring sweeps from pleasantly warm days to chilly.
+Visiting in the fall is similar, with the added bonus of the stunning autumn colours and some of Banff’s most interesting festivals.
+The bonus of both of these seasons, however, is the lower concentrations of tourists—and lower accommodation prices.

 Banff weather by season